Opening Time: 8:00 AM – 5:00 PM

 There are four essential steps to renew your green card:

-Step 1: Complete a renewal application either online or by mail.
+Step 1: Complete Form I-90 either online or by mail.

-First, you must file your renewal form with U.S. Citizenship and Immigration Services (USCIS) either online or by mail.
-This is the Form I-90, Application to Replace Permanent Resident Card.
+First, you must file Form I-90, Application to Replace Permanent Resident Card with U.S. Citizenship and Immigration Services (USCIS) either online or by mail.
+Although the form says “replace,” this form is also used for most renewals.

-If submitting online: Create an online account with the USCIS and complete the Form I-90.
+If you’re renewing a green card online, create an online account with USCIS and complete Form I-90 through your account.

 Step 2: Gather your supporting documents.

-Be ready with your required documents, such as your expired or expiring green card, which you will need to upload if you are applying online.
-If you are doing it by mail, you’ll need to photocopy your evidence.
+Be ready with your required documents, such as your expired or expiring green card, which you will need to upload if you are renewing a green card online.
+If you are filing by mail, include a copy of your evidence instead of sending your original card unless otherwise instructed.

 Step 3: Pay the green card renewal fee.

-If you file online: After completing your Form I-90 through your USCIS online account, you will pay through the USCIS online payment portal using a credit/debit card or U.S. bank account (ACH).
+If you’re renewing a green card online, after completing your Form I-90 through your USCIS online account, you will pay through the USCIS online payment portal using the currently allowed payment options.

 Step 4: Submit your application.

 Review your application before signing it.
-If you apply online, you will be prompted to sign digitally.
+If you are renewing a green card online, you will be prompted to sign digitally.

 Your Legal Status Depends on It.